 How can I add a degree to my ABO Certificate?

 To add a degree (such as MBA) to your certificate display name, submit documentation of your additional degree (i.e. diploma, university letter) to firstname.lastname@example.org.
 Please submit documentation before placing your certificate order.

 Why do I need to add the ABO domain to my email's Safe Senders List?

 The ABO uses email to communicate in a timely and efficient manner.
 However, because email systems are different, communication via email can be interrupted by security settings and spam-blocking features.
 The cause of blocked mail can be dependent on the organization, internet service provider (ISP), email program, security programs and spam-blocking tools.
 The ABO encourages all users to place the ABO domain (@abop.org) on a "safe sender" list in order to enable receipt of ABO email correspondence.

-- Contact your ISP and ask that email from the ABO be accepted;
+- Contact your Internet Service Provider (ISP) or your institution's IT help desk and ask that email from the ABO be accepted;

 - View options of the security setting and spam-blocking tools on your email program to determine if you can "whitelist" the ABO yourself.